hacktoon/sitegen/README.md

 * nohtml - Ion will not generate a HTML file.
 * nolist - The page will not appear in listings
 * norender - The page will not be generated.
 Better to use it with 'nolist'
+* nofeed - The page will not be listed in feeds.

 Example: